 American Express Everyday Preferred

 This card has a $95 annual fee (NOT waived the first year), which makes it a less expensive option than the Gold Card.
-It also has a sign-up bonus worth 15,000 points, which can be earned after spending $1,000 in the first 3 months.
+Amex is also offering a sign-up bonus worth 15,000 points for the Everyday Preferred Card.
+This bonus can be earned after spending $1,000 within the first three months.

 Cash Back Cards